Systemic-Labs/Perfect-Stack/README.md

 <details> <summary> `..more on type safety and typescript`: </summary> Majority misunderstand TS for safety, security and a language by itself, while it mostly impacts development cycle.
 In production is only effective if implemented for runtime on integration validation points.
 Therefore use Typescript/typesafety layer only when the usecase is valid, or required. such as IO, restricted or custom defined data structures. `Ex`: database schemas, configuration, components I/O authentication..
 `Practical usage`: In large teams - random/outsourced/careless developers drop into codebase.
 When type restrictions is forced on developers, they pre-encounter potential issues/errors, before conflict is reached, which forces them to solve it and follow type integrity on code import/export, and prevent careless mistakes (in algorithms, process..) before delivering their work.
 This ensures all follow same guidelines and defined boundries to get expected results even if they don't access/visualize/understand the code structure and intentions.

-The Cons: Only runs in dev time, and is removed in production.
-A solo dev or small team of pros don't need this.. a codebase becomes more complex to read/visualize..
-Only good TS devs can understand whats happening, for others is more confusing, they just follow..
+The Cons: Only runs at dev time, removed in production.
+A solo dev or small team owning codebase won't need it, unless proven otherwise or on integration and run-time.  a codebase becomes more complex to read/visualize..
+Only good TS devs/teamlead can understand or reason the usage, for others is just a complexity addon.

 Therefore it cost more time, resources and efficiency.
-It's simpler and more efficient to use a validation system such as `Valibot`, at critical or specific points, can use it in JS too, and in runtime.
+It's simpler and more efficient to use a validation system such as `Valibot`, at integration, critical or specific points, it works in JS too, and in runtime.
 </details>

 [_^_](#shortcuts-)